Primary Solutions Consulting

 1. Limited Coverage: POU systems only filter water at the specific location where they are installed.
 This means that other taps and appliances in your home will still receive unfiltered water.

-2. Maintenance: POU systems often require more frequent filter changes compared to whole house systems.
-This can be an ongoing cost and inconvenience.
+2. Maintenance: These systems often need more frequent water filter replacement, which can be a recurring expense and inconvenience.

 3. Multiple Units Needed: If you want filtered water at multiple locations in your home, you will need to install separate POU systems at each point of use, which can become cumbersome and costly.